abhish1ss/WareHouseManagementSystem/README.md

 # WareHouseManagementSystem
+Welcome to our GitHub repository, the central hub for our project's source code, documentation, and collaboration tools.
+Here, you'll find everything you need to understand, contribute to, and enhance our warehouse management system (WMS).
 ## Requirements
 1. User can store, generate, print a bill
 2. User will have three roles - admin, employee, and manager.